johntango/Assistants_MultiAgents/README.md

 ### Assistants

 The first row is for the Assistant.
-Click Create Assistant to create a new Assistant (after the first time you can just use List to load an existing Assistant) You should see the Assistant_ID in the output
+Click Create Assistant to create a new Assistant (after the first time you can just use List to load an existing Assistant) You should see the Assistant_ID in the output.

+#### Note that Assistants can be called as named Tools by wrapping them in "execute" function.
+See Critic.js and Writer.js which call Assistants of the same name.

 ### Multi-Assistants and AgentMaker

+#### AgentMaker

 We now have an "AgentMaker" assistant creates a new Assistants and wraps them up as Tools/Functions that the Control Agent can call.
 The AgentMaker is called by the LLM when you send a message "Create Agent named XXX that is an expert on YYY" to the Control Asssistant.
 It will then trigger the AgentMaker Assistant to create a new Assistant and add it to the Function list.
 This means that the LLM can create Agents/Assistants for itself and then execute them.
 (This is a big deal)

+#### ToolMaker

+We also have "toolmaker" that can create "tool" functions that execute a specific task.
+Every tool must have an async function called "execute" that has a schema called "details".
+The schema requires all arguments be wrapped into an object but when the "execute" function is called the items in the object are unwrapped and passed in a JS list/array (needs to be thought out better).
+Toolmaker writes the js file in "write_run_named_assistant.js" so this may need to be edited.
+The tool itself

 ### Files